Actively Recruiting

 • History of seizures within the last 6 months

-• Liver, intestinal, or renal dysfunction
+• History of liver, intestinal, or renal dysfunction

 • Pregnancy or lactation

-• Allergy to gallotannins or mango
+• Allergy to gallotannins or mangoes

 • Use of systemic antibiotics within 1 month before screening